Darkone83/XbDiag/README.md

 **A hardware diagnostic suite for the original Xbox console.**

-XbDiag is a native RXDK application that runs directly on an original Xbox hardware (revisions 1.0 through 1.6, and debug kits).
+XbDiag is a native RXDK application that runs directly on original Xbox hardware (revisions 1.0 through 1.6, and debug kits).
 It gives you a deep look at the internal state of the machine — RAM integrity, SMBus devices, temperatures, EEPROM contents, HDD identity, video encoder, and controller hardware — all presented in a clean full-screen UI with no dependencies outside the Xbox kernel.

 ---